Siphon880gh/devbrain/Cross-Platform - React Native/React Native Navigation - Swipe behaviors.md

 ### **Tab Navigator**:

-   - A tab navigator displays a set of tabs at the bottom (or top) of the screen, allowing users to switch between different screens freely.
-The phone shows an animation of switching screen in the direction where the tab is at.
+   - A tab navigator displays a set of tabs at the bottom (or top) of the screen, allowing users to navigate to a new screen by clicking a tab.
+   - There are two types of Tab Navigators in React Native: iOS style and Android material ui style.
+The Android style is positioned as a top tab bar and allows the user to switch between different screens freely by swiping left and right.
+The iOS style is positioned as a bottom tab bar and the user is unable to swipe to switch between tabs.
+Even though creating Tab Navigator with its tabs and corresponding screens looks like a similar syntax to Stack Navigator (For either case: Var.Navigator>Var.Screen\*N), the Tab Navigator is not a **Stack** Navigator that remembers the order in which you opened the screens - they just both happen to involve navigation and screens.

 ### **Drawer Navigator**: